Before this page was used to make a Metalocalypse character page, it used to be the blackest present for the most brutal of all tropers. NOTHING!

 Lethal Klutz: Dethklok manage to kill fans at every show, the faulty and badly-conceived products they endorse cause countless deaths, and that's not even getting into the times when either they or their fans have people murdered intentionally.

 Lonely at the Top: Poor Dethklok.
-Despite all their wealth and fame, they can't have real friends due to their Doom Magnet status.
+Despite all their wealth and fame, they can't have real friends due to being held to ridiculously high standards from their fanbase, and their Doom Magnet status.
 Lampshaded in "Dethdoubles".

 Rich in Dollars, Poor in Sense: Hoo boy.
 This was evident from the very first episode where they struggled to understand the concept of "grocery shopping", but it really hit the fan in the season 3 premiere, where, without Offdensen to manage them, they blow all their money on things like a giant Dorito-themed amusement park (not open to the public) and "the Super Tits Candy Snake Project", which was never completed or defined.